Cyberjusticelab/JusticeAI/src/backend_service/README.md

 ---
 # Get facts resolved during conversation

-Gets only the list of resovled facts for the conversation
+Gets only the list of resolved facts for the conversation

 **URL** : `/conversation/:conversation_id/resolved`